smarter-sh/community/committee-code-of-conduct/election.md

-# Kubernetes Code of Conduct Committee Elections
+# Smarter Code of Conduct Committee Elections

 This document outlines the process, for Code of Conduct Committee (CoCC) elections.